 Neuropathy is so common in diabetics that their care team should teach them how to inspect their own feet for chilblains, ulcers, and open wounds or sores.
 Unfortunately, in some cases, amputation may be necessary.

 As you can see, neuropathy is a complex condition that can have many different causes.
 Whether or not the condition is permanent will depend on the cause.
 Often, it simply requires a cessation of medication or exposure to certain pollutants for the condition to begin to reverse itself.
 At other times, it not only stays permanently, but it also gets progressively worse.
 It is for this reason that so much work is being done to better understand the risk factors associated with neuropathy.

 Modern medicine continues to be curative in nature, which means that the focus is reactive rather than preventive.
 People will not receive treatment until they begin to show symptoms of an illness.
 Fortunately, there is a discernible shift towards a focus on preventive measures, incorporating diet, nutrition and lifestyle changes.
+Supplementation with B vitamins, alpha lipoic acid, and other herbs are common treatments used with positive results.
+One particular supplement Nerve Renew has received a lot of positive feedback from people with different forms of neuropathy.
 If this can be achieved with neuropathy, then many people will find themselves with a much greater quality of life.